apioo/psx/doc/design/routing.rst

     $newsId = $this->getUriFragment('news_id')

 The dynamic part contains all content to the next slash.
-You can also specifiy an regular expression to define which chars are allowed in the dynamic part.
+You can also specifiy a regular expression to define which chars are allowed in the dynamic part.
 In our example the path /news/archive/$year<[0-9]+> is only matched if the last part contains numeric signs i.e. /news/archive/2014.

-Also you can specifiy an wildcard * which matches all content i.e.
+Also you can specifiy a wildcard * which matches all content i.e.
 /file/foo/bar/test.txt would invoke Foo\\News\\Application\\File::downloadFile

 Reverse routing
 ---------------

-PSX contains an reverse router class with that it is possible to get the path or url to an existing controller method.
-If you want i.e. to link or redirect to an specific controller method
+PSX contains a reverse router class with that it is possible to get the path or url to an existing controller method.
+If you want i.e. to link or redirect to a specific controller method

 .. code-block:: php